facebook/create-react-app/docusaurus/docs/importing-a-component.md

 title: Importing a Component
 ---

-This project setup supports ES6 modules thanks to Webpack.
+This project setup supports ES6 modules thanks to webpack.

 While you can still use `require()` and `module.exports`, we encourage you to use [`import` and `export`](http://exploringjs.com/es6/ch_modules.html) instead.